 Seo and his colleagues discovered the brain chemical imbalance using magnetic resonance spectroscopy—an imaging technique that detects changes in certain metabolites in the brain.
 The tool showed that participants with Internet addictions, compared with a control group, had elevated levels of gamma aminobutyric acid, or GABA, a neurotransmitter that has been linked with other addictions and psychiatric disorders.

 The participants—19 young people in Korea with an average age of 15—had all been diagnosed with Internet and smartphone addictions.
 A diagnosis of Internet addiction typically means that the person uses the Internet to the point that it interferes with daily life.
-Participants also had significantly higher scores in depression, anxiety, insomnia, and impulsivity, compared with non-addicted teenagers.
+Participants also had significantly higher scores in depression, anxiety, insomnia, and impulsivity, compared with nonaddicted teenagers.

 Twelve of the addicts were then given nine weeks of a type of addiction treatment called cognitive behavioral therapy.
 After the treatment, Seo again measured their GABA levels, and found that they had normalized.

-More importantly, the number of hours the kids spent in front of a screen also decreased.
+Even more important, the number of hours the kids spent in front of a screen also decreased.
 “Being able to observe normalization—that’s a very intriguing finding,” says Max Wintermark, a neuroradiologist at Stanford University who was not involved in the study.
 Finding a way to monitor the effect of an addiction treatment—especially some kind of early indicator—can be difficult, he says.
 “So to have some kind of biomarker that you extract from an imaging technique that allows you to monitor the effect of your treatment and tell you early on whether it’s succeeding—that’s extremely valuable,” he says.

 Wintermark notes that since there were only 19 people in the study group, the measurements of their GABA levels “should be taken with a grain of salt.”
 A study of a larger population would be needed to draw conclusions about the role of the chemical in Internet addictions.
 The reduction in addiction symptoms, however, is a significant finding because “each patient serves as his or her own control,” he says.